mythril-forge/homebrew-classes/docs/chocolate/character/class/sorcerer.md

 The spell's range increases to either double range or to 30ft, whichever is greater.

 ##### Suspended Spell
 ***Cost: 3 points***

 When you cast a spell that has a casting range that is greater than touch, you can spend 3 sorcery points to suspend the spell midair.
 The spell becomes trapped in an orb of energy, which requires your concentration to maintain — as if you were casting a spell.
 While you concentrate, you can use a bonus action to move the orb in any direction up to the spell's casting range, and activate it if you desire.

 When you activate the suspended orb, it breaks, and its stored spell immediately takes effect in its place.
+However, if the spell requires one or more target, it targets the closest creatures within the spellcasting range of the orb.

 If you lose concentration or if the orb is outside your field of view when your turn begins, the orb is activated.

+##### Efficient Spell
+***Cost: variable***

+When you cast a spell that requires costly material components, you can spend a number of sorcery points equal to the spell's conversion rate to overcharge your arcane energies and reduce the minimum required costs of those components by half.

 ##### Elemental Spell
 ***Cost: variable***

 When you cast a spell that deals acid, cold, fire, lightning, poison, or thunder damage, you can spend a number of sorcery points equal to the spell's conversion rate to change its damage type to another one of those listed.